Announcement: FFUI Dashboard Migration

 Announcement: FFUI Returns Update

-An update in which the Admin UI's return dashboard is embedded within the Fulfiller UI is now available in sandboxes with Version 1.2510, giving fulfillers access to more robust return management.
-The existing functions to create and process returns within the Fulfiller UI will be removed by the end of April 2025.
-Over the next few weeks, Kibo will be upgrading all Fulfiller implementations to the new process.
+An update in which the Admin UI's return dashboard is embedded within the Fulfiller UI has been added to sandboxes as of Version 1.2510, giving fulfillers more robust return management.
+This is not yet enabled on all implementations, but Kibo will be upgrading all Fulfiller users to the new process over the next few weeks.
+Dates will be communicated soon.

 See the Fulfiller and Admin return guides for more information about these processes.
 Please contact Kibo Support if you have any questions.